We may receive compensation when you click on links to products from our partners.

 The automotive industry is one of the biggest in the entire world.
 Under its umbrella is a slew of jobs that employ a wide variety of people ranging from mechanics to designers.
 Whether you’re a grease monkey or a salesman, odds are there’s an automotive job that suits you.

 Depending on your particular background, there are many options to choose from, but if you need a little guidance, here are some of the best jobs the industry has to offer:

-- Vehicles manufacturers make anywhere from $15 to $35 an hour depending on their education, level of expertise and company they work for.
+- Vehicle manufacturers make anywhere from $15 to $35 an hour depending on their education, level of expertise, and the company they work for.

-Automotive engineers don’t turn quite as many wrenches as manufactures and technicians, but their job in the industry is invaluable.
-Equipped with a strong knowledge of aerodynamics and design, engineers are responsible for improving performance for both cars and specific parts.
-When it comes to increasing fuel-efficiency and passenger safety, engineers are the people to call.
+Automotive engineers don’t turn quite as many wrenches as manufacturers and technicians, but their job in the industry is invaluable.
+Equipped with a strong knowledge of aerodynamics and design, engineers are responsible for improving the performance of both cars and specific parts.
+When it comes to increased fuel-efficiency and passenger safety, engineers are the people to call.

 - Most automotive engineers, depending on the company they work for, have been known to make over $80k a year.